Myshx/Myshx.github.io/_pages/about.md

 #   <p>abc</p>
 #    <p>Your City, State 12345</p>

-cv_pdf: Resume_SharmistaDebnath.pdf # you can also use external links here
+# cv_pdf: Resume_SharmistaDebnath.pdf # you can also use external links here
 # description: This is a description of the page.
 You can modify it in '_pages/cv.md'.
 You can also change or remove the top pdf download button.
-toc:
+# toc:
-  sidebar: left
+#  sidebar: left

 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: true # includes social icons at the top of the page

 # announcements:
   # enabled: true # includes a list of news items